 She has a passion for business innovation, sustainable development, and turning complex topics into compelling stories.
 She is also an experienced innovation facilitator.

 From her time in Scandinavia, Emily brings a global perspective to business communication and digital engagement.

 The founder and Principal of Timmins Ray, Greg Ray, is regarded as one of Australia’s most respected public relations practitioners.
 And after a stellar career which took him to the top of the profession nationally, he decided it was time to return to his home state of Tasmania.
 Greg began his career as a political journalist with the ABC.
-He was a war correspondent in Vietnam and later a political adviser to several Cabinet Ministers before starting-up in business for himself.
+He was a soldier and war correspondent in Vietnam and later a political adviser to several Cabinet Ministers before starting-up in business for himself.

 Over a 25-year period, he built an enterprise comprising:

 Public relations consultancies in Melbourne, Canberra, Hobart and Auckland;

 An advertising agency;

 An independent, freelance news agency;

 As the Timmins Ray network of public relations consultancies grew, the firm was acquired by the world’s second largest public relations firm, Hill & Knowlton.
 Greg was appointed the company’s Managing Director in Australia.

 After several years at the head of H&K, he took an extended sabbatical before accepting an offer to join Royce Communication and Business Strategists in Melbourne as its Special Senior Counsel.